isc-projects/stork/doc/dev/ci-images.rst

 1. Edit the specific Dockerfile.
 2. Check the next free tag number in the GitLab registry.
 Specify it in the ``TAG`` variable.
-Don't override existing tags (always keep the previous version around) and don't use the ``latest``  keyword, unless you really know what you're doing.
+Do not override existing tags (always keep the previous version around), and do not use the ``latest``  keyword unless absolutely confident.
 Use incremented tags.
    The tags should be consistent across all images.
-You should assign the same tag to all images that are updated in the same ticket.
-It means you should pick the higher tag number from the registry and increment it by one.
+Assign the same tag to all images that are updated in the same ticket, meaning pick the highest tag number from the registry and increment it by one.

    For example: the registry contains two images A and B. The image A has the tag ``2`` and the image B has the tag ``1`` (because there were no changes in the last update).
-If you update the A and B images now, you should assign the tag ``3`` to both of them.
+When updating the A and B images, assign the tag ``3`` to both of them.

 3. Run the specific Rake task with the ``DRY_RUN`` set to ``true``:

-    See below for the full list of the available commands.
+    See below for the full list of available commands.

     .. code-block:: console

         $ rake push:debian TAG=42 DRY_RUN=true
         $ rake push:rhel TAG=42 DRY_RUN=true

-4. Check if the build was successful.
+4. Check whether the build was successful.
 5. If the ``DRY_RUN`` was set to ``true``, the image is available locally.
 Call the below command to run the container and attach to it: